ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 is altered past its declaration, and *backward* context, where state at any given line is constructed from code preceding it.
-Imperative languages often contain both forward and backward context, but in functional programming everything is built on backward context.
-An
+Imperative languages often contain both forward and backward context, but in functional programming code is declared based on backward context *only*.

 This significant difference is why the correctness of functional code is easy to verify.
-It's not just the type system, it's also the way programs are built: by building pieces on top of each other.
+It's not just the type system, it's also the way programs are built, by extending a context in a linear fashion, instead of zig-zagging here and there, modifying state at a whim.

 In an imperative language, we may define a variable and assign values to it, and over the course of the computation it may take new values,